KingJamesSong/FastDifferentiableMatSqrt/README.md

 # Usages

-Example usage is given as follows:
+Minimal exemplery usage is given as follows:

 # Citation